PlaidCloud/website/content/en/docs/concepts/security/overview.md

 - zparnold
 title: Overview of Cloud Native Security
 description: >
-  A model for thinking about Kubernetes security in the context of Cloud Native security.
+  A model for thinking about PlaidCloud security in the context of Cloud Native security.
 content_type: concept
 weight: 1
 ---

 <!-- overview -->

-This overview defines a model for thinking about Kubernetes security in the context of Cloud Native security.
+This overview defines a model for thinking about PlaidCloud security in the context of Cloud Native security.

 {{< warning >}}
 This container security model provides suggestions, not proven information security policies.